stolostron/rhacm-docs/about/gdpr_readiness.md

 * **Kubernetes Configuration Data:** Kubernetes cluster state data is stored in a distributed key-value store, `etcd`.
 * **User Authentication Data, including User IDs and passwords:** User ID and password management are handled through a client enterprise LDAP directory.
 Users and groups that are defined in LDAP can be added to Red Hat Advanced Cluster Management for Kubernetes platform teams and assigned access roles.
 Red Hat Advanced Cluster Management for Kubernetes platform stores the email address and user ID from LDAP, but does not store the password.
 Red Hat Advanced Cluster Management for Kubernetes platform stores the group name and upon login, caches the available groups to which a user belongs.
 Group membership is not persisted in any long-term way.
 Securing user and group data at rest in the enterprise LDAP must be considered.
 Red Hat Advanced Cluster Management for Kubernetes platform also includes an authentication service, Open ID Connect (OIDC) that interacts with the enterprise directory and maintains access tokens.
 This service uses MongoDB as a backing store.
 * **Service authentication data, including user IDs and passwords:** Credentials that are used by Red Hat Advanced Cluster Management for Kubernetes platform components for inter-component access are defined as Kubernetes Secrets.
 All Kubernetes resource definitions are persisted in the `etcd` key-value data store.
 Initial credentials values are defined in the platform configuration data as Kubernetes Secret configuration YAML files.
 For more information, see [Managing Secrets](../applications/managing_secrets.md).
-* **Helm chart data:** Red Hat Advanced Cluster Management for Kubernetes platform includes a catalog of containerized software and services that you can browse and install in your cluster from Helm charts.
-The Helm service persists configuration data in a MongoDB backing store.
-* **GlusterFS storage file system:** You can use GlusterFS storage in your clusters.
-Consideration must be given to encrypting the volumes where GlusterFS storage is deployed.
-* **Monitoring Data:** You can use Red Hat Advanced Cluster Management for Kubernetes platform monitoring to monitor the status of your cluster and applications.
-This service uses Grafana and Prometheus to present detailed information about cluster nodes and containers.
-Additional monitoring stacks can be deployed for application monitoring.
-Monitoring data might be persisted using Kubernetes `PersistentVolumes`.
-* **Metering Data:** You can use the Red Hat Advanced Cluster Management for Kubernetes metering service to view and download detailed usage metrics for your applications and cluster.
-The metering service uses MongoDB as a backing data store to persist metric data.
-* **Logging Data:** Red Hat Advanced Cluster Management for Kubernetes platform uses an ELK stack for system logs.
-ELK is an abbreviation for three products, Elasticsearch, Logstash, and Kibana, that are built by Elastic and together comprise a stack of tools that you can use to stream, store, search, and monitor logs.
-The ELK stack that is provided with Red Hat Advanced Cluster Management for Kubernetes platform uses the official ELK stack images that are published by Elastic.
-Logging is configured by default for the Red Hat Advanced Cluster Management for Kubernetes platform services.
-Additional ELK stacks can be deployed for application logging.

 ## Data access
 {: #dataaccess}